 THEREFORE BE IT RESOLVED, the NDSA opposes the 2015 WOTUS rule and related efforts that ignore private water stewardship practices, undermine state and local authority and subject producers to costly and time-consumptive permits and potential lawsuits.

-BE IT FURTHER RESOLVED, the NDSA work with EPA and other decision-makers to ensure that any new definition of WOTUS is done in a way that protects water quality while promoting economic growth, minimizing regulation and respecting private property rights and the roles of Congress and the states under the U.S. Constitution.
+THEREFORE BE IT FURTHER RESOLVED, the NDSA work with EPA and other decision-makers to ensure that any new definition of WOTUS is done in a way that protects water quality while promoting economic growth, minimizing regulation and respecting private property rights and the roles of Congress and the states under the U.S. Constitution.